Perimenopause and Sleep: Why It's Disrupted and What Supports the Nervous System at Night

 |---|---|---|

-| GABAergic decline | Progesterone → allopregnanolone decline | Difficulty falling asleep; lighter, more fragmented sleep |
+| GABAergic decline | Progesterone to allopregnanolone decline | Difficulty falling asleep; lighter, more fragmented sleep |

-| Nocturnal HPA dysregulation | Estrogen withdrawal → HPA reactivity | 3am awakening; early morning activation |
+| Nocturnal HPA dysregulation | Estrogen withdrawal, HPA reactivity | 3am awakening; early morning activation |

 | Hot flash sympathetic surges | Hypothalamic thermoregulation disruption | Sleep stage fragmentation; arousal during deep sleep |